 Laser hair removal: how to prepare?

-When preparing for laser hair removal, it is important to avoid hair removal methods that pluck the hair from the root, sun exposure, and the use of self-tanners.
-It is also necessary to stop using photosensitizing medications and cosmetics for a few weeks before the procedure.
-These actions enhance the safety and effectiveness of hair removal.
-Consultation with a specialist is essential to rule out any contraindications to the treatment and customize the procedure to individual needs.
+When preparing for laser hair removal, it is important to avoid hair removal methods that pluck the hairs from the roots, as well as sun exposure and using self-tanners.
+It is also necessary to stop using photosensitizing drugs and cosmetics for a few weeks before the procedure.
+These actions increase the safety and effectiveness of hair removal.
+Consultation with a specialist is essential to rule out contraindications to the treatment and tailor the procedure to individual needs.

-What hair removal methods should be avoided before a procedure?
+What hair removal methods should be avoided before the procedure?

-When preparing for laser hair removal, it is necessary to avoid all hair removal methods that pull the hair out by the roots for 4-6 weeks before the planned procedure.
-This means completely refraining from waxing, tweezing, using epilators, or sugaring.
+When preparing for laser hair removal, it is important to avoid any hair removal methods that pluck the hair from the root for 4-6 weeks before the planned treatment.
+This means completely avoiding waxing, tweezing, using epilators, or sugaring paste.

 Why is this so important?
 The laser works precisely on melanin, the pigment located directly in the hair follicle.
-If the hair bulb is removed, the laser beam will not have a target, making the whole process ineffective.
-The only allowed and recommended way to prepare the skin for the procedure is regular shaving with a razor.
+If the hair follicle is removed, the laser beam will not have a target, making the whole process ineffective.
+The only allowed and recommended way to prepare the skin for the treatment is by regularly shaving the hair with a razor.

 Why should you avoid tanning before laser hair removal?

 Before planned laser hair removal, it is extremely important to follow the rules that will ensure the safety and effectiveness of the treatment.
-At least 4-6 weeks before the procedure, it is advisable to avoid sun exposure and visits to tanning salons.
-Also, 2-3 weeks before the session, it is necessary to completely refrain from using self-tanning products.
+At least 4-6 weeks before the procedure, it is worth avoiding sun exposure and visits to the solarium.
+Also, 2-3 weeks before the session, it is necessary to completely stop using self-tanners.

 A fresh tan is an absolute contraindication for laser hair removal.
-The energy of the laser, which targets the hair pigment, can be absorbed by the skin itself in the case of tanning.
-This can lead to serious complications such as painful burns, irritations, discoloration, and even scarring.
+The energy of the laser, which targets the hair pigment, in the presence of a tan, can also be absorbed by the skin itself, not just the hair follicle.
+This can result in serious complications, such as painful burns, irritations, discoloration, and even scars.

 What medications, herbs, and supplements should be avoided before a procedure?

-Before starting laser hair removal, it is essential to stop using light-sensitizing substances.
-If you are taking oral retinoids such as Accutane, discontinue them at least 6 months before the planned procedure.
+Before starting laser hair removal, it is necessary to stop using photosensitizing substances.
+If you are taking oral retinoids, such as Accutane, discontinue them at least 6 months before the planned procedure.

-2-3 weeks before the depilation, also avoid consuming certain herbs, including St. John's Wort, marigold, horsetail, or nettle.
+2-3 weeks before hair removal, also avoid certain herbs, including St. John's wort, marigold, horsetail, or nettle.
 At the same time, stop taking supplements containing vitamins A, E, and C.

-2 days before the depilation, it is necessary to stop taking painkillers, such as ibuprofen, as well as any blood-thinning medications.
-Avoiding their use is crucial to minimize the risk of adverse phototoxic reactions and ensure the full safety of the procedure.
+2 days before hair removal, it is necessary to stop taking painkillers, such as ibuprofen, as well as any blood-thinning medications.
+Avoiding their use is crucial to minimize the risk of adverse phototoxic reactions and ensure the safety of the procedure.

 Equally important is to discontinue the use of certain cosmetics.
 4 weeks before the treatment, you should refrain from using products containing: